Harrison County couple arrested on injury to a child charges

-Harrison County sheriff’s officials arrested a mother and her boyfriend for injury to a child Wednesday after responding to a call of a child having trouble breathing after reportedly falling off a porch.
+Harrison County sheriff’s officials arrested a mother and her boyfriend for injury to a child this week after responding to a call of a child having trouble breathing after reportedly falling off a porch.

 “On Tuesday, at approximately 11:54 p.m., Harrison County Sheriff’s Office dispatch received a call of a 5-year-old child having trouble breathing and having a seizure,” a press release from the sheriff’s office indicated.